scizzorz/trk/README.md

 `show_count = True`
 show the number of tasks at the end of each output or not

+`save_marked = True`
+save marked tasks to the file or erase them completely

 `alias_XXX = YYY`
 allows you to create custom aliases.
 Expands `./trk.py XXX` into `./trk.py eval YYY`.
 Can also use arguments, eg `alias_r = re('%s')` will cause `./trk.py r ^x` to expand to `./trk.py eval "re('^x')"`